-Understanding Sugar for Diabetes: Know the Limits!
-Learn How to Manage Diabetes with the Best Sugar Intake.
-Take Control of Your Health Today.
+Understanding Sugar in Diabetes: Recognize the Boundaries!
+Discover How to Manage Diabetes with Optimal Sugar Consumption.
+Seize Control of Your Health Now.

 Contents